 Tim Berners-Lee wrote the browser and server software for HTML in 1990.

-In the same year, Berners-Lee with one other data system engineer collaborated and requested funding but CERN did not accept the project.
+Berners-Lee and another data system engineer collaborated in 1990 to request funding but CERN rejected the project.

 In late 1991 Tim Berner-Lee publicly posted the description of HTML in a document called HTML Tags.

 The first version of HTML had 18 elements which were mostly influenced by SGML (Standard Generalized Markup Language) except for the hyperlink.
 11 of those 18 elements exist in HTML4.

 The basic characteristics for each element were defined in the browsers and these characteristics can be modified and enhanced using CSS.

 Versions of HTML

 Let's see the list of different versions of HTML with their timeline and features.

 - 1991 - Tim Berners-Lee created HTML 1.0

 - HTML 1.0 was first released in 1993 for developers

 - back then not many developers were creating websites so it was evolving slowly during those time